ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 - Working on Topaz maintenance
 - Fixing network bugs
 - Aligned to spec v0.11.2
-- 100 blocks/s syncing.
+- 100 blocks/s sync.
 Still can do more optimizations
 - Work on slashing detection.
-Backend slashing service is working.
+The backend slashing service is working.
 - Running client production tests (stress tests, inactivity finality tests)
 - No issue running 16,000 validators
 - 1 second slot times on stress tests.
 Seeing 85% participations instead of 99% due to timeout from RPC